huggingface/blog/constitutional_ai.md

 ![CAI_illustration.png](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/CAI_illustration.png)

-To make it more concrete, here are is conversations:
+To make it more concrete, here is an example of a conversation that shows how the self-critique works:

 ![Untitled](https://huggingface.co/datasets/trl-internal-testing/example-images/resolve/main/blog/cai_recipe/Untitled.png)